2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/002_Estimating_Complexity.md

 The best case is the time when you get the element to find to be the "middle element" of the list, in that case the algorithm will execute in linear time: $\Theta(1)$ - You need **at least one lookup** ($\Omega(1)$) and **at most one lookup** ($O(1)$).

-In the worst case, the element is not present in the list, so you have to split the list and find the middle element until you realise that you don't have any more elements to iterate - this translates into a **tight bound** of $\Theta(log_{2}n)$
+In the worst case, the element is not present in the list, so you have to split the list and find the middle element until you realize that you don't have any more elements to iterate - this translates into a **tight bound** of $\Theta(log_{2}n)$

 ### O(n)